swcarpentry/python-novice-inflammation/episodes/12-cmdline.md

 > > import glob
 > >
 > > def main():
-> >     '''prints names of all files with sys.argv as suffix'''
+> >     """prints names of all files with sys.argv as suffix"""
 > >     assert len(sys.argv) >= 2, 'Argument list cannot be empty'
 > >     suffix = sys.argv[1] # NB: behaviour is not as you'd expect if sys.argv[1] is *
 > >     glob_input = '*.' + suffix # construct the input